Cubism: Shattering Reality, One Angle at a Time - Your Ultimate Guide

 Interestingly, the term "Cubism" itself wasn't meant as a compliment.
 It was first used dismissively by the French art critic Louis Vauxcelles in 1908, after seeing Georges Braque's landscapes painted at L'Estaque, like his Houses at L'Estaque.
 Braque had simplified the houses and trees into geometric forms, prompting Vauxcelles to describe them as reducing everything to "geometric schemas, to cubes."
 This initial, bewildered reaction from a prominent critic highlighted just how radical and challenging this new approach was to the established art world norms of the time.
 The name stuck, even if the artists didn't initially embrace it.
 This revolutionary approach, born from a desire to see beyond the surface, was about to shake the art world to its core.

 Cubism didn't just pop up out of nowhere.
 It emerged in the vibrant, experimental atmosphere of early 20th-century Paris, a melting pot of artistic innovation.
 Artists were already pushing boundaries – think of the bold colours of Fauvism, championed by artists like Henri Matisse.
 Beyond painting, the revolutionary spirit of the age was also influencing other art forms like poetry (think Guillaume Apollinaire) and music (like Igor Stravinsky), exploring fragmentation and new structures.
+This was a time of rapid change, with industrialization, new technologies like photography and cinema, and scientific discoveries challenging traditional ways of seeing and understanding the world.
+It makes sense that artists, always sensitive to the pulse of their era, would seek new visual languages to match this shifting reality.

 But the real catalyst came from the intense, almost symbiotic meeting of minds between the fiery Spaniard, Pablo Picasso, and the more reserved Frenchman, Georges Braque.
 Around 1907, they began an intense artistic dialogue, pushing each other's work in radical new directions.
 They worked side-by-side, visiting each other's studios daily, critiquing and inspiring one another.
 Braque famously said they were like "two mountaineers roped together."
 They were so close in style during this period that sometimes even experts have trouble telling their unsigned works apart.
 It was less a competition, more a shared exploration – a friendly rivalry fueled by mutual respect and a shared desire to dismantle artistic tradition.
 Can you imagine two artists working so closely, so intensely, that their styles almost merge?
 It's a fascinating thought, a kind of artistic mind-meld that feels incredibly rare.

 Beyond painting, the Cubists were also influenced by the rapidly changing world around them.
 The advent of photography and early cinema, with their ability to capture multiple moments in time or different angles of a subject, subtly fed into the Cubist desire to represent a more complete, dynamic reality than traditional painting allowed.
+Photography, in particular, freed painting from its centuries-old task of simply documenting reality, allowing artists to explore new ways of seeing and representing the world.

 And how was this radical new art received?
 Beyond Vauxcelles' initial quip, public and critical reactions were often bewildered, sometimes hostile.
 It challenged deeply ingrained ideas about beauty and representation.
 Many found it ugly, confusing, or even nonsensical.
 It wasn't an easy birth for the movement.
 But from this intense period of collaboration and radical experimentation, two distinct, yet related, phases of Cubism emerged.